hdshea/MIMIC3db/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This work references data on from the Medical Information Mart for Intensive Care MIMIC-III database v1.4.
+This work references data from the Medical Information Mart for Intensive Care MIMIC-III database v1.4.
 MIMIC-III is a large, freely-available database comprising de-identified health-related data from patients who were admitted to the critical care units of the Beth Israel Deaconess Medical Center from 2001-2019.
 Detailed information can be obtained on the [MIMIC-III website](https://mimic.mit.edu/docs/iii/).

-MIMIC3db provides a tightly bound set of routines to build a SQLite version of the [MIMIC-III v1.4](https://physionet.org/content/mimiciii/1.4/) database on a local network.
-The package has routines that then assist the user with loading the MIMIC-III data into the local database.
-The package also presents base routines for accessing data from the database.
+MIMIC3db provides a tightly bound set of routines to reference a SQLite version of the [MIMIC-III v1.4](https://physionet.org/content/mimiciii/1.4/) database on a local network.

 ## Installation